Violence at Work: From Disgruntled Employees and Domestic Violence to Mass Murder

 This webinar has been approved for 2.00 HR (General) recertification credit hours toward aPHR™, aPHRi™, PHR®, PHRca®, SPHR®, GPHR®, PHRi™, and SPHRi™ recertification through HR Certification Institute® (HRCI®).
 Please make note of the activity ID number on your recertification application form.
 For more information about certification or recertification, please visit the HR Certification Institute website at www.hrci.org.

 According to the U. S. Bureau of Labor Statistics, 5% of U.S. businesses experience workplace violence yearly.
 The percentage of workplace violence increases to 50% for organizations with 1,000 employees.
 The FBI stated that in 2014 an active shooting incident occurred, on average, once every three weeks.
-However, given the size of the U. S., the chances of being a victim of a workplace shooting is statistically low.
+However, given the size of the U. S., the chances of being a victim of a workplace shooting are statistically low.
 These statistics capture the most severe types of workplace violence but certainly not the most prevalent forms.
 OSHA reports that roughly two million workers report incidents of violence each year such as harassment, threats, aggressive and belligerent behavior to name a few, which does not include the majority of cases that go unreported.
 But how is workplace violence defined, and who are the primary perpetrators?
 This webinar will explore the many aspects of workplace violence.

-One study indicated that employers pay $1775 more on each victim of domestic violence annually in terms of medical costs, increased insurance and more.
+One study indicated that employers pay $1775 more on each victim of domestic violence annually in terms of medical costs, increased insurance, and more.
 Additional costs include:

 - Loss of employees through turnover